dvidsilva/newblog/_posts/2015-10-05-checklist-before-making-site-live.md

 It looks like this:

-1. See what new blog posts where created or what was edited recently, most CMS have the option to sort posts by last edited or created to make this easier.
+1. See what new blog posts were created or what was edited recently, most CMS have the option to sort posts by last edited or created to make this easier.

 2. Look at the content and make sure the images look fine, and content is as it should be, including: